ibm-cloud-docs/security-compliance/view-posture.md

     <tr>
       <td>Chart</td>
       <td>By control</td>
-      <td>A graphical display of the resource results including your security and compliance score for that scan.</td>
+      <td>A graphical display of the resource results including your compliance score for that scan.</td>
     </tr>
     <tr>
       <td>List</td>